 Make your password as long as possible.
 The more characters it contains, the longer it should take for a person or computer to guess it.

 Do not use any words that appear in a standard dictionary in any language.
 Password crackers will try these first.
 The most common password is “password” — people can guess passwords like this very quickly!

 Do not use any personal information such as a date, license plate number, or any family member’s name.

 Choose a password that can be typed quickly, to decrease the chances of someone being able to make out what you have typed if they happen to be watching you.

 Never write your passwords down anywhere.
 They can be easily found!

 If you use the same password for all of your accounts, anyone who guesses it will be able to access all of your accounts immediately.

 It can be difficult to remember lots of passwords, however.
-Though not as secure as using a different passwords for everything, it may be easier to use the same one for things that don't matter (like websites), and different ones for important things (like your online banking account and your email).
+Though not as secure as using a different passwords for everything, it may be easier to use the same one for things that do not matter (like websites), and different ones for important things (like your online banking account and your email).